ibexa/documentation-user/docs/pim/create_product.md

 # Create product

 If your [user role](../permission_management/work_with_permissions.md) has the `Product/Edit` permission, you can modify product and add individual attributes or attribute groups.
 You can create new [products](products.md#products) to present your offer in the website, including product specification, and pricing.
-Each product has a unique identifying product code.
+Each product has a unique identifying product code (SKU).
+[Product consists of](products.md#product-completeness) content, attributes, assests, availability, price and translation.
 !!! note

     To create a product you must first create [product type](products.md#product-types).